Bookmark This Site

 In Addition to Disability Insurance, Medical Residents Should Consider Some Other Coverage

 Disability insurance for medical residents is very important as it protects your most valuable asset, your current and, possibly, future earnings.
-Even if you’re covered by a group disability policy provided by your medical school, hospital safety program, or other employer, you should also consider getting a personal disability insurance for resident physicians policy.
-There are two other important areas that you’ll want to consider.
+Even if you're covered by a group disability policy provided by your medical school, hospital safety program, or other employer, you should also consider getting a personal disability insurance for resident physicians policy.

 • Professional liability insurance.
 Most experts recommend that you procure this coverage BEFORE you ever treat your first patient.
 As you are aware, your profession has been the subject of an escalating number of lawsuits in recent years.
 If you are like most medical residents, you have not yet accumulated a number of expensive “hard” assets (houses, autos, watercraft, etc.) that need protection, but your most important asset, future earnings, needs the best protection you can afford.